silvia-odwyer/lightbox.js/README.md

 #### Getting A License Key
 Depending on the nature of your project, there are two ways to get a license key:
-1. **Commercial product:** If you require Lightbox.js for a commercial product, then a license can be purchase from [our website](https://getlightbox.com/pricing).
+1. **Commercial product:** If you require Lightbox.js for a commercial product, then a license can be purchased from [our website](https://getlightboxjs.com/pricing).
 2. **Open-source:** If your project is open-source, then you can request a free license key from our [website's contact form](https://getlightboxjs.com/contact/).

 ## Features